Rian-Sanjaya/DS_A_In_Javascript/InterviewQuestions/InterViewQuestions.md

 ** What is Closure ?

 A function that return a function.
-The return inner function have access to the variables in the outer (enclosing) function scope even after the outer function has returned.
+The return inner function have access to the variables in the outside function.

 Closures are used for data privacy.

+ex:
+const addSix = createBase(6)
+console.log(addSix(10)) // return: 16

 ** What is hoisting ?